How to Host a MAR Co-Sponsored CMTE Course (with or without CPE for LCATs)

 - Course Description Form, including learning objectives, abstract including course schedule with breaks noted, and a description of how learning will be assessed.

-- Resume or vitae for all instructors, dated within one year of date of course.
+- Resume or Curriculum Vitae for all instructors, dated within one year of date of course.
 CV or resume MUST include an instructor’s: name, education (including degree title, institution, major and date), current employment with title, previous positions held, relevant professional training and experience, teaching experience, and any relevant licensure/certification details.
 It is good practice to include licensure/certification #, the issuing organization, and the date of renewal for all licenses and certifications.

 How do I complete the Course Description Form?